3 ways to optimize any Windows Autopilot scenario

 If you want to know more about adding a Desired State Configuration (DSC) package to you Windows Autopilot deployment, or any other deployment, please see the How to apply a Windows Desired State Configuration package post.

-The Windows Autopilot Enrollment Status Page (ESP) is a feature that shows the progress of device configuration during the Windows out-of-box experience (OOBE).
+The Windows Enrollment Status Page (ESP) is a feature that shows the progress of device configuration during the Windows out-of-box experience (OOBE).

-In most Windows Autopilot implementations I am engage in, needed applications and device configuration profiles are for the most assigned to device groups.
-When assigning to device groups, settings and applications will be applied during the Device Setup phase of the ESP.
+In most Windows Autopilot implementations, I have been engaged in, applications and device configuration profiles needed are for the most assigned to device groups.
+When assigning to device groups, settings and applications will be applied during the Device Setup phase of the Windows Enrollment Status Page (ESP).
 With the updated Windows Store App experience, Store App can be applied (provisioning) during the Device Setup phase as well.

-So why not just skip the Account Setup phase of the enrollment and save time and enhance the user experience?
+So why not just skip the Account Setup phase of enrollment and save time and enhance the user experience?

-What happens when the ESP Account Setup phase is disabled?
+What happens when the Windows Enrollment Status Page (ESP) Account Setup phase is disabled?

-When the ESP Account Setup phase is disabled, the user will not see the ESP after signing in.
+When the Windows Enrollment Status Page (ESP) Account Setup phase is disabled, the user will not see the Windows Enrollment Status Page (ESP) after signing in.
 Instead, they will see the desktop and can start using the device.
 However, this does not mean that the device configuration is complete.
 Depending on the network bandwidth and the number of policies and applications assigned to the user, the configuration process may take minutes or hours to finish in the background.

-Disabling the ESP Account Setup phase may have the following negative impacts and risks:
+Disabling the Windows Enrollment Status Page (ESP) Account Setup phase may have the following negative impacts and risks:

-Disabling the ESP Account Setup phase
+Disabling the Windows Enrollment Status Page (ESP) Account Setup phase

 Disabling the ESP Account Setup phase is currently achieved using a Microsoft Intune custom configuration profile with just one OMA-URI setting.